-One of the most developed parts of podiatry, as a career, is the area of surgery within the NHS.
-The call to a surgical career is long, intensive and expensive but highly rewarding.
-Today, all podiatrists undertake minor skin and nail surgery with a new group expanding into more specialised areas such as biopsy work.
-These podiatrists are still technically physicians, but a career in bone and joint surgery was established in the NHS in the late seventies and has grown with a fully supported programme by several universities and Health Education England.
+As a career, one of the most developed parts of podiatry is the area of surgery within the NHS.
+The call to a surgical career is long, intensive, expensive, but highly rewarding.
+Today, all podiatrists undertake minor skin and nail surgery, with a new group expanding into more specialised areas such as biopsy work.
+These podiatrists are still technically physicians.
+However, a formal surgery career was established in the NHS in the late seventies and has grown with a fully supported programme by several universities and Health Education England.

-Entry is through a post-graduate university MSc programme and then employment follows with a hospital or community-based team.
-Basic training for podiatry is 3 years (4 years in Scotland), with podiatric surgery taking a further minimum of 7-8 years to reach the level of to independent practice as a podiatric foot surgeon with a certificate of completion of training.
+Entry is through a post-graduate university MSc programme, and then employment follows with a hospital or community-based team.
+Basic training for podiatry is three years (4 years in Scotland), with podiatric surgery taking a further minimum of 7-8 years to reach the level of independent practice as a podiatric foot surgeon with a certificate of completion of training.

-Where gaps are created, the marketplace opens up so that those with equitable skills can upskill into the same work.
+Where gaps are created, the marketplace opens so those with equitable skills can upskill in the same work.
 We do not have enough medical doctors in general practice, and the pandemic has emphasised this weakness.
 Podiatrists stepped up in many centres as vaccinators, others working to help patients recover or ease waiting times.
-Podiatry has grown because of these openings, but also because it is a profession that does not believe in stagnating.
-Health care delivery is no longer solely GP focused.
-The chances of podiatry taking on more responsibility are ever on the cards with a group called First Contact Practitioners.
+Podiatry has grown because of these openings and because it is a profession that does not believe in stagnating.
+Healthcare delivery is no longer solely GP-focused.
+The chances of podiatry taking on more responsibility are ever on the cards with First Contact Practitioners.
 The future is exciting and challenging.
 Above all else, this profession is going places and is worth looking at.

 Thanks for reading ”Podiatry as a Career Choice’ by David R Tollafield

 Published by Busypencilcase Communications.
 Est. 2015